Justine2403/hsr-etl-pipeline/README.md

 ## Dependency management with Poetry

 This project uses **Poetry** to manage the Python environment and dependencies.
 Poetry provides several benefits that make it ideal for ETL pipelines and Data Engineering projects:
-- Isolated virtual environment (venv): automatically creates a dedicated Python environment for the project
+- Isolated virtual environment: automatically creates a dedicated Python environment for the project
   - Ensures no conflicts with other projects or global Python packages
   - Keeps project easy to reproduce on another machine
 - Dependency and version management